bcvsolutions/localization-validator/README.md

 | example_2 | example_plural |
 | example_5 | example_plural |

-Table: How program compares plural messages

 Messages that ends with _0 are just checked if it's there when it comes to plural.

-Other cases are just compared and if there is a mismatch, program will search for closest match.
+Other cases are simply compared and if there is a mismatch, program will search for closest match.
 If the match is not found it will continue comapring next pair.
 Otherwise it will add words between mismatch and newly found match to defects and continue comparing from newly found point.